BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-harpswell.md

 <hr/>

 <p>
-At a certain point night, I was on the phone with my parents.
+Also that night, I was on the phone with my parents.
 I think they called me rather than the other way around.
 They were understandably concerned that I was in a random place, alone, and planning to free camp.
 </p>

 <p>
 I explained that everything was cool.
-They explained that everything was, in fact, not cool.
+They explained that everything was in fact not cool.
 Then they called a taxi to bring me to a hotel nearby.
 I remember not being too bothered, and sort of calmly enjoying the taxi ride.
 </p>

 <p>
-The taxi took me to a hotel nearby.
-The next morning, I headed home, taking a bus and then meeting my dad at the bus station, as I recall.
+The next morning, I headed home.
 </p>

 <p>
-I felt a singular emotion the next day - the day that started in the hotel.
+I felt a singular emotion the next day — the day that started in the hotel.
 It was a lightness and a completeness, like turning in a test at school, on which you know you did well.
 You walk out of the classroom with lightness, satisfaction, and relief.
 </p>

 <p>
-I conveyed the impression to my father, who told me Jack Kerouk used to say he felt "wiped clean" after his famous trips across the country.
+I conveyed the impression to my father, who told me Jack Kerouac used to say he felt "wiped clean" after his famous trips across the country.
-For Kerouk, the slate was blank, so to speak.
+For Kerouac, the slate was made blank, so to speak.
 </p>

 <hr/>

 <p>
 Later that month, I went back to the build site in Harpswell, and actually volunteered building homes.
-Among other things, I helped put up roof trusses.
+Among other things, we put up roof trusses.
 </p>

 <hr/>